Pylons/pyramid/docs/glossary.rst

     module developed by Graham Dumpleton.
 It allows :term:`WSGI` applications (such as applications developed using
     :mod:`repoze.bfg`) to be served using the Apache web server.
+  Predicate
+    An attribute of a ZCML ``view`` directive or an argument to a ``bfg_view`` decorator which implies a value which evaluates to true or false for a given :term:`request`.
+All predicates attached to a view configuration must evaluate to true for the associated view to be considered as a possible callable for a given request.